 But even with the newer songs being plugged in the highly-rated reruns, it failed to change the dwindling fortunes of the group in late 1969 and 1970 when it came to record and concert ticket sales.
 The Monkees Present, released in October 1969, managed to climb to just #100 on the Billboard chart.
 With Screen Gems hoping to capitalize on the success of the Saturday reruns, the 1970 album, Changes, recorded by just Micky and Davy, missed the charts completely.
 (It finally charted in 1986 during the group's revival that year.)
 In the fall of 1969, a Colgems employee told music trade magazine Amusement Business that The Monkees were in need of a strong effort to rebuild their success, which wasn't a hopeful sign for concert promoters.
 Micky, Davy, and Michael performed their last concert together as a trio in December 1969 in Salt Lake City, Utah.

 By early 1970, Michael's efforts to be released from his Monkees contract were completed, though he would still film sponsorship commercials with Micky and Davy through April of that year.
 The final Monkees single, "Oh My My," peaked at a lowly #98 in June 1970.
 Micky and Davy conducted one more recording session in September, but the single, 1971's bubblegum-esque "Do It In The Name of Love," would be credited to Dolenz & Jones and not to The Monkees.

 In 1975, The Monkees television series was sold to local markets for syndication, which resulted in another generation of Monkees fans.
 A year later, a new greatest hits album was released, peaking at #58 and remaining in the Top 100 LPs for over sixteen weeks.

-Here's a collection of photographs from the Saturday Afternoon rerun era, including pictures from Kool-Aid commercial shoots and various other promotional clippings.
+Here's a collection of photographs from the Saturday rerun era, including pictures from Kool-Aid commercial shoots and various other promotional clippings.